frnd/flowable-ui-apps/README.md

 This command will create the containers using latest flowable version and you will be able to login with username 'admin' and password 'test'.

+Important: changing the admin password is not possible at this moment because this [Issue #1](https://github.com/frnd/flowable-ui-apps/issues/1)

 # Services provided

 https://sketchboard.me/NA2mTv5pmSMt#/